deathlegionteamlk/dazki/.github/README.md

 Android apps that need a system-level API normally have two bad options: request a permission the user has to grant by hand, or shell out to a root command and parse whatever text comes back.
 Both are slow, both are fragile, both fall apart the moment an OEM changes something.

 dazki is a third option.
 Start it once through ADB or root, and it runs as a privileged service that exposes system APIs over a typed AIDL binder.
 Your app talks to it like any other bound service — real method calls, real types, no `Runtime.exec()`, no scraping stdout.
-If you've used Shizuku, the shape will feel familiar. dazki isn't a fork of it, but it's built on the same idea: get root-level access without making your app a system app.
+It's an original implementation, built from the ground up for this project rather than adapted from an existing tool.

 ## Layout